princeyadav0136/DevTinder/revise.md

 - userAuth Middleware
 = Add the userAuth Middleware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days
+- Create userSchema methods to get JWT and validation of password